b1gba1/b1gba1/README.md

 ### Hi I'm gh0stbadb0y ! :-) 👋

 - 🔭 Working on java web development.
 - 🌱 Learning cyber security.
+- 🤔 Breaking the limits of the circle .

 <!--
 **gh0stbadb0y/gh0stbadb0y** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.